Code-the-Dream-School/python-essentials-v1/lessons/07Introduction to Databases and SQL.md

 ```
 If there are customers without orders, this statement will include them in the list, but the order_id column will be empty.
 Similarly, one can do a RIGHT JOIN to show the orders without customers ... but there won't be any.
 Why?
 Because the foreign key constraint is on, so you can't have an order record that doesn't belong to a customer.
 You can also do a FULL JOIN to get both customers without orders and orders without a corresponding customer.

 Suppose we want to list all the students with the corresponding courses for which they are enrolled.
-There is, in this case, a many-to-many association between customers and courses -- but there is no foreign key in either table that points to the other table.
+There is, in this case, a many-to-many association between students and courses -- but there is no foreign key in either table that points to the other table.
 We need to use the Enrollments table as a join table, combining information from all three tables.
 This is a compound join.
 You may join three or more tables in this way.

 ```sql
 SELECT Students.name, Courses.course_name